 \section{Introduction}

 Cyber-security is the practice of protecting critical systems and their sensitive information from cyber attacks.
-There have been an surging proportion of evasion attacks among all cyber attacks over the years.
+There has been a surging proportion of evasion attacks among all cyber attacks over the years.
 A recent WatchGuard lab report \cite{2021evasion_report} reveals that over 78\% of the malware attacks with encryption are evasive in 2021.
-Defending against evasion attacks have been a crucial concern for networked systems such as computer networks \cite{jain2009security_computer_networks}, Internet of Things (IoT) \cite{tuptuk2018manufacturing_systems}, and autonomous systems \cite{kim2021cybersecurity_autonomous}.
+Defending against evasion attacks has been a crucial concern for networked systems such as computer networks \cite{jain2009security_computer_networks}, Internet of Things (IoT) \cite{tuptuk2018manufacturing_systems}, and autonomous systems \cite{kim2021cybersecurity_autonomous}.

-Many studies have contributed to detecting and counteracting the attacks in the network.
-However, as attackers are growing to be increasingly intelligent, deceptive, and stealthy, they are capable of evading detection strategically and moving laterally in the network to locate the target assets.
-Those countermeasures, however, are inadequate as they do not consider evasions as strategic behaviors from the attacker.
-It is very likely that attackers can learn the updated detection mechanisms and adjust their attacking strategies to further strengthen their penetrations into networked systems.
-There is a need to improve the detection methods fundamentally to create an evasion-aware detection to harden the network security proactively.
-Such detection methods need to assume that attackers are rational, omniscient, and they always act strategically against detection.
+Many studies \cite{chandola2009anomaly_detection}\cite{kruegel2005automating_mimicry} focused on detecting and mitigating network attacks.
+However, as attackers become more intelligent, deceptive, and stealthy, they are increasingly able to evade detection and move laterally within networks to target critical assets.
+These existing countermeasures are often inadequate because they fail to account for evasion as a strategic behavior by attackers.
+It is highly likely that attackers can learn from updated detection mechanisms and adapt their strategies to further infiltrate networked systems.
+Therefore, there is a pressing need to fundamentally improve detection methods by developing evasion-aware techniques that proactively strengthen network security.
+Such methods need to assume that attackers are rational, omniscient, and always acting strategically to evade detection.